Casprine/Lyra/README.md

 Lyra is still in heavy development.
 This is only an alpha version.

 # Installation
-There is an api server and a client dashhboard to interact with the API server built with React.
+There is an api server and a client dashboard to interact with the API server built with React.
 You must start both projects manually by running *node server.js* in the root folder and navigating into the dashboard folder and running *yarn start*..
 Yes we understand this is less than elegant, but there is a lot of work we havent done yet, so we are doing it this way for now.